siiea-ai/PHI/README.md

 Platform notes:
 - macOS Apple Silicon uses `tensorflow-macos`.
 - Python 3.13: TensorFlow wheels may be unavailable; Keras export will be skipped unless a compatible TF is installed.

+## Documentation

+- Quickstart: `docs/Quickstart.md`
+- CLI Cookbook: `docs/CLI-Cookbook.md`
+- Use Cases & Workflows: `docs/Use-Cases.md`

+## Documentation and Developer Environment

+- Use the single project venv at `.venv` for the entire project (app, tests, all subfolders).
+  - Either run with explicit path (`.venv/bin/python -m phi.cli ...`), or `source .venv/bin/activate` and then use `python -m phi.cli ...` from any directory.
+- CLI entrypoint: always invoke as a module from the repo root for predictable imports: `python -m phi.cli ...`.
+- Testing: `pytest` discovers from the repo root; no need to `pip install` the package.
+- Heavy optional deps: if you want zero skipped tests, prefer Python 3.12 and install via `requirements.txt` (enables TensorFlow and Qiskit per markers).
+- See the sections below for end-to-end task flows:
+  - CLI Cookbook (task recipes)
+  - Use Cases & Workflows (problem → steps → expected outputs)

 2) See φ: